If you've ever felt the frustration of managing multiple online accounts, whether…

 You still reading Shopify vs Square?
 Cool.

-We’ve already alluded to the fact that both Shopify and Square offer their users high-quality POS solutions.
+We’ve already mentioned that both Shopify and Square offer high-quality POS solutions to their users.

 But the critical difference between the two is the POS app.

-Square’s Point of sale is completely free.
+Square’s point-of-sale system is entirely free.
 You don’t incur any cost downloading it, and there’s nothing, nada, no trace of hidden fees.

 Shopify, on the other hand, charges a monthly fee.
 That info alone tilts the scale, and you may be tempted to favor Square.